mapeditor/tiled/docs/manual/automapping.rst

 property *DeleteTiles* and setting it to *yes* or *true*.
-Then all the parts in the *Collision* layer will be erased before the Automapping takes place, so the collision tiles are only placed at real unwalkable tiles and the history if there has been a collision place is neglected.
+Then all the parts in the *Collision* layer will be erased before the Automapping takes place, so the collision tiles are only placed at real unwalkable tiles and the history of if there has been a collision tile placed is neglected.

 Random Grass Tiles
 ~~~~~~~~~~~~~~~~~~